the-darc/br-validations/README.md

 # br-validations #

-A library of validations applicable to several Brazilian data.
+A library of validations applicable to several Brazilian data like I.E., CNPJ, CPF and others.

 ## Instalation ##